We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Common use of and Witness Clause in Contracts

-and Witness. (a) If an employee is required to serve as a juror in any court of law, or is required to attend as a witness in a court proceeding in which the Crown is a party, or is required by subpoena to attend a court of law or Coroner's inquest in connection with a case arising from the employee's duties at the Home, the employee shall not lose regular pay because of such attendance provided the employee: notifies the Home immediately on the employee's notification that he will be required to attend at court; presents proof of service requiring the employee's attendance; Deposits with the Home the full amount of compensation received excluding mileage, travelling and meal allowances and an official receipt thereof.
-In addition to the foregoing, where an employee is required by subpoena to attend a court of law or Coroner's inquest in connection with a case arising from the employee's duties at the Home on his regularly scheduled day off, the Home will attempt to reschedule the employee's regular day off, it being understood that any rescheduling shall not result in the payment of any premium pay.
-Where the Home is unable to reschedule the employee and, as a result, he is required to attend on a regular day off, he shall be paid for all hours actually spent at such hearing.
+and Witness.
+If an employee is required to serve as a juror in any court of law, or is required to attend as a witness in a court proceeding in which the Crown is a party, or is required by subpoena to attend a court of law or coroner's inquest in connection with a case arising from the employee's duties at the Hospital, the employee shall not lose regular pay because of such attendance provided that the employee: notifies the Hospital immediately on the employee's notification that he will be required to attend at court; presents proof of service requiring the employee's attendance; deposits with the Hospital the full amount of compensation received excluding mileage, travelling and meal allowances and an official receipt thereof.
+In addition to the foregoing, where an employee is required by subpoena to attend a court of law or coroner's inquest in connection with a case arising from the employee's duties at the Hospital on a day on which he has not been scheduled to work, he shall be paid for all hours actually spent at such hearing at his regular straight time hourly rate subject to the overtime provisions of the collective agreement and subject to and above.
+Where the employee's attendance is required during a different shift than is scheduled to work that day, the Hospital will attempt to reschedule the shift to include the time spent at such hearing.
+It is understood that any rescheduling shall not result in the payment of any premium payment.
+Where the Hospital is unable to reschedule the employee and, as a result, is required to attend during other than regularly scheduled paid hours, shall be paid for all hours actually spent at such hearing at the straight time hourly rate subject to (a), and above.

 Appears in 1 contract